aliakseiyanchuk/thegoalgame/README.md

 Alex Rogo, the protagonist in the novel
-["The Goal" by  Eliyahu M. Goldratt](https://en.wikipedia.org/wiki/The_Goal_(novel)), is a managed of the loss-generating plant that the management intends to close down.
+["The Goal" by  Eliyahu M. Goldratt](https://en.wikipedia.org/wiki/The_Goal_(novel)), is a manager of the loss-generating plant that the management intends to close down.
 Alex wants to prevent this from happening and is frantically looking to discover the reasons.
 And he happens to achieve this by playing a game using a box of matches and a die.

-If you struggle to understand why your Agile team is struggling to meet its commitments, if you want to understand why your team's output oscillates, you need to play this game as well.
+If you struggle to understand why your Agile team is behind meeting its commitments, if you want to understand why your team's output oscillates, you need to play this game as well.
 Same as Alex Rogo.

-In the novel, Alex Rogo replicates a production pipeline to "process matches" -- that is, to move them from box to the output bowl.
+In the novel, while hiking on a trail in with a troop of scouts, Alex Rogo sets up a "production pipeline" to "process matches" -- that is, to move them from box to the output bowl.
 A match has to travel through several work centers "powered" by a boy scout.
 The number of matches a work center can move at each production pipeline run in determined by a roll of the die.